PyBioProx/PyBioProx/paper/main.md

 blue object.
 The numbers in the centre of each perimeter-voxel refer to PD
 measurements: the shortest distance from the perimeter-voxel to the nearest red fluorescent signal.
-The mean and median of all of these PD measurements gives the PDmean and PDmedian measurements respectively.
-The largest and smallest of these PD measurements gives the PDmax and PDmin(“edge-edge”) distances respectively.*
+The mean and median of all of these PD measurements gives the PD<sub>mean</sub> and PD<sub>median</sub> measurements respectively.
+The largest and smallest of these PD measurements gives the PD</sub>max</sub> and edge-edge distances respectively.*

 # Methods

 ### 1. Macrophage infection assay procedure

-J774A.1 cells were routinely cultured in DMEM containing 4500mg/L glucose and 10% FBS and incubated at 37°C with 5% CO 2 .
-2.5 x10 5 cells were seeded in 24
-well plates containing glass coverslips and grown overnight.
-Cells were washed 2x with PBS before inoculating with S. aureus MSSA476 carrying the pRN11 (mCherry) expression plasmid (available from) at a MOI of 1.
+J774A.1 cells were routinely cultured in DMEM containing 4500mg/L glucose and 10% FBS and incubated at 37°C with 5% CO<sub>2</sub>.
+3 replicate wells were seeded with 2.5 x 10<sup>5</sup> cells in 24 well plates containing glass coverslips and grown overnight.
+Cells were washed 2x with PBS before inoculating with S. aureus MSSA476 carrying the pRN11 (mCherry) expression plasmid at a MOI of 1.
 Infection was allowed to proceed for 2hrs, before washing with PBS and treating with 100µg/ml gentamicin in DMEM for 1hr to kill extracellular bacteria.
 Cells were then washed 3x with PBS and DMEM containing 10µg/ml gentamicin added to prevent bacterial outgrowth.
-At relevant timepoints, cells were washed with PBS and fixed with 4% paraformaldehyde for 10min at 37°C. Cells were washed with PBS and blocked/permeabilized in a PBS solution containing 0.2% saponin & 5% bovine serum albumin (BSA).
+At relevant timepoints, cells were washed with PBS and fixed with 4% paraformaldehyde for 10 min at 37°C. Cells were washed with PBS and blocked/permeabilized in a PBS solution containing 0.2 % saponin & 5 % bovine serum albumin (BSA).
 Cells were washed in PBS, overlaid with primary antibody (1:100 inblocking/permeabilization solution) and incubated overnight at 4°C. Cells were extensively washed in PBS then overlaid with secondary antibody (1:400 in blocking/permeabilization solution) for 1hr before washing in PBS and mounting on slides containing prolong gold.

-### 2. Confocal microscopy

-Mounted samples were imaged using the Zeiss LSM 880 laser scanning microscope.
+Mounted samples were imaged using a Zeiss LSM 880 laser scanning microscope using a 100x oil immersion objective (NA 1.4).
+5 Z-stacks images were taken per technical replicate with a step size of 0.75$`\mu m`$.
-**(ask Ana for details).
-Detail of aperture, magnification, z-stack distance etc.**

 ### 3. Fluorescent object detection